MicrosoftDocs/iis-docs/iis/develop/extending-iis-configuration/configuration-extensibility.md

 The final aspect of configuration extensibility is the ability to extend existing configuration sections such as the **system.webServer/sites** section, or to extend the **system.webServer/simpleLogging** section created in the previous two sections.

 Extending an existing configuration section is as easy as creating a new one.
 Simply define the schema as xml and place the schema file in the `%windir%\system32\inetsrv\config\schema\` directory.
-This should sound familiar, as we have done this previously mpre than once.
+This should sound familiar, as we have done this previously more than once.

 ### Extending the "sites" configuration